Background and Definitions

 Although each of the strategies enumerated in the Table can prevent ADEs when used individually, fundamentally, improving medication safety cannot be divorced from the overall goal of reducing preventable harm from all causes.
 Analysis of serious medication errors invariably reveals other underlying system flaws, such as human factors engineering issues and impaired safety culture, that allowed individual prescribing or administration errors to reach the patient and cause serious harm.
 Integration of information technology solutions (including computerized provider order entry and barcode medication administration) into "closed-loop" medication systems holds great promise for improving medication safety in hospitals, but the potential for error will remain unless these systems are carefully implemented and these larger issues are addressed.

-Preventing ADEs is a major priority for accrediting and regulatory agencies.
-The Joint Commission has named improving medication safety as a National Patient Safety Goal for both hospitals and ambulatory clinics, and more recently, the Partnership for Patients has included ADE prevention as one of its key goals for improving patient safety.
-The Partnership for Patients has set a goal of reducing preventable ADEs in hospitalized patients by 50% by 2013, estimating that more than 800,000 ADEs could be prevented if this goal is met.
+Preventing ADEs is a major priority for the United States health system.
+The Joint Commission has named improving medication safety as a National Patient Safety Goal for both hospitals and ambulatory clinics, and the Partnership for Patients has included ADE prevention as one of its key goals for improving patient safety.
+The opioid epidemic has spurred the development of multiple initiatives to reduce inappropriate opioid prescribing, including enhanced prescription drug monitoring programs and updated prescribing guidelines for clinicians, as well as initiatives to mitigate risks associated with opioid use.
+These programs are summarized in a 2016 Annual Perspective and a 2017 PSNet perspective.